Top Fruits to improve Eyesight

 Cantaloupe is also a good source of potassium, vitamin C, niacin, folate, and has close to 20,000 IU vitamin A.

 Vitamin A is essential for night vision.
 Beta-carotene and other carotenoids can support the eyes so you can see at night without stumbling and without halos around objects.
-The carotenoids and vitamin A may also help prevent dry eyes.
+The carotenoids and vitamin A may also help prevent dry eye syndrome.

 Cryptoxanthin is a type of carotenoid that acts as an antioxidant.
 Scientists are still in the early years of trying to determine its role in the body, but so far are finding that this carotenoid stimulates a gene that prevents the changes of a normal cell into a cancer cell.